The Connection between Mergers and AGN Activity in Simulated and Observed Massive Galaxies: Results

-Finally, we explore the role of gas content in the ignition of AGN via galaxy interactions.
-If mergers occur when there is very little gas in either of the merging galaxies (``dry" mergers), it is to be expected that they would not trigger BH growth or AGN activity.
-We track the total gas content of the central galaxy and all stellar companions with stellar mass ratios $M_1\,/\,M_2 \geq 0.1$ falling within $50$ kpc.
+We now explore the role of gas content in the ignition of AGN via galaxy interactions.
+If mergers occur when there is little gas in the central galaxy, it is expected that they would not trigger significant BH growth or AGN activity.
+On the other hand, gas-rich mergers may be capable of efficiently funneling gas onto the central SMBH \citep[e.g,][]{Blumenthal2018}.

+Figure \ref{gasrich-gals} illustrates the gas fraction within the central galaxy for every snapshot containing a major merger, in bins of redshift between $0.5 < z < 3$.
+We define the gas fraction by the fraction of all baryons contained in gas:

-Figure \ref{gasrich-gals} shows the number of merging satellites with total gas mass (satellite + central, solid lines) above the given threshold, binned by redshift.
-We also include the number of merging satellites with satellite gas mass (dashed) above the threshold.
-Each redshift bin is chosen to contain equal numbers of timesteps between $0.5 < z < 3$.
+where $M_{\rm gas}$ is the gas mass within the central galaxy.
+Each redshift bin is chosen to contain equal numbers of simulation timesteps between $0.5 < z < 3$.

-Central galaxies at high redshift 1) contain more gas, 2) host more satellites overall, and 3) host higher numbers of gas rich satellites.
-By redshift $z=0.5$, mergers are often entirely devoid of gas.
-Hence it is the higher redshift mergers that are most likely to trigger AGN, if such a connection exists.
+Major mergers are most gas-poor during the period of greatest merger activity, between $0.9 < z < 1.5$.
+Although our galaxies on average become less gas-rich with time, the few major mergers occurring between $0.5 < z < 0.9$ are surprisingly gas-rich $\left(f_{\rm gas} > 0.1\right)$.
+Hence if gas content plays an important role in triggering AGN, it is either the abundant gas-rich mergers between $1.5 < z < 3$, or the few gas-rich mergers between $0.5 < z < 0.9$, that would be most likely to trigger AGN.

+Next we show how the fraction of active galaxies varies with gas fraction.
+Figure \ref{agnfrac-gas} shows the AGN fraction for central galaxies more gas-rich than a given $f_{\rm gas}$ threshold, binned by redshift.
+We define AGN by a cut on bolometric luminosity, $L_{\rm bol} \geq 10^{43}$ \ergs.
+For each merger, we select two non-merging control galaxies.
+The fraction of AGN in merging systems above $z > 0.9$ is consistent with that of non-merging systems, regardless of gas fraction.
+In the lowest redshift bin there are only $3$ total AGN, all of which are found in the $8$ total merging systems.

-We next choose three central galaxies that were gas rich in the past and track both their internal gas fraction, $f_{g}$, and the total bolometric luminosity of all SMBHs residing within.
-We define the internal gas fraction as the fraction of all baryons within the central $1$ kpc, contained in gas:
+Finally, we choose three central galaxies that were gas rich at $z\sim3$ and track both their central gas density and the bolometric luminosity of the central SMBH.
+We loosely define gas-rich by $f_{\rm gas} > 0.1$.
+We also define the central gas density within the central $1$ kpc of the galaxy:

+If mergers are capable of triggering AGN, we expect to see an influx of gas flowing into the central regions following a merger, and hence an increase in central gas density.

-Figure \ref{fgas-lbol} shows the evolution of total bolometric luminosity compared with the evolution of the gas fraction within the central $1$ kpc, with time.
-We also show periods of major satellites falling within $50$ kpc of the central galaxy and bringing with them a substantial amount of gas.
+Figure \ref{sigma-lbol} shows the evolution of total bolometric luminosity compared with the evolution of the central gas density, with time.
+We also highlight periods where the central galaxy is in a major merging state.